Plumbing Rough-In Guide: Process, Costs & Inspection Requirements

 • Higher labor complexity

-For remodels and home additions, costs climb sharply.
-A single bathroom rough-in during a remodel typically runs $4,000–$7,000 — and can reach $20,000 if drain lines need to be relocated or slab work is involved.
-Learn more about plumbing costs for home additions to understand what factors drive prices up.
+For remodels and home additions, a single bathroom rough-in typically runs $3,000 to $6,500, with the wider Angi range hitting up to $20,000 when drain lines need to be relocated or slab work is involved.
+Learn more about plumbing for home additions to understand what factors drive prices up.

 Watch Out for Hidden Remodel Costs

-If your remodel involves moving a drain line more than 3 feet, or if your home has a post-tension slab, expect significant added costs.
+If your remodel involves moving a drain line more than 3 feet, expect $500 to $1,000 per relocation.
+If your home has a post-tension slab, costs climb even faster.
 Always get a licensed plumber to assess the existing system before finalizing your remodel budget.

 Find Trusted & Licensed Plumbers in Ohio